 “By this everyone will know that you are my disciples, if you love one another” (John 13:35).

 Let us become one with the Song of Heaven.
-Let us open our ears to the Sound, but also our heart, soul and mind, and let us learn to sing it back in the Sound of Love.
+Let us open not only our ears to the Sound, but also our heart, soul and mind, and let us learn to sing it back in the Sound of Love.

 I will sing a new song.
 I will sing with my spirit, but I will sing with my mind and understanding also” (1 Corinthians 14:15).